dreamportdev/Osdev-Notes/04_Memory_Management/02_Physical_Memory.md

 # Physical Memory Manager

-The physical memory manager will keep track of used physical memory in chunks of pages.
-The page size will depends on the configuration of VMM.
+The physical memory manager is responsible for tracking which parts of physical memory are in use, or free for use.
+The PMM doesn't manage individual bytes of memory, rather it keeps track of *pages*.
+A page is a fixed size determined by the MMU: in the case of x86 this is 4096 (0x1000) bytes.

 There are different ways on how to handle a PMM, one of them is using a bitmap.
 Where every bit represent a page, if the bit is a 0 the page is available, if is 1 is taken.